lupyuen/pinetime-rust-mynewt/rust/app/src/dfu.md

 Note that the Active Firmware is stored in Slot 0 and the Standby Firmware is stored in Slot 1 (or the Spare Slot).

-# Write Firmware Image to Flash ROM
+# Write Firmware Image to PineTime's Flash ROM

 In the previous section we have seen how the MCU Manager Library calls `img_mgmt_impl_write_image_data` to write a chunk of firmware to PineTime's Flash ROM.
 PineTime Firmware Developers would be required to implement this function in C, so let's look inside the function...